sandravrdoljak/dfir-compendium.github.io/content/about.md

 ## The Mission

-The aim is to demystify the process of forensic analysis.
-This site is designed to be a starting point for anyone facing the aftermath of a malware attack, offering guidance on what data to look at first, which tools might help, and how to use them across different operating systems.
+The aim is to make the process of forensic analysis easier.
+This site is designed to be a starting point for anyone facing the aftermath of a malware attack, offering guidance on what data to look at first, which tools might help, across different operating systems.

 ## Inside the Compendium